godatadriven/godatadriven-blog/content/four-developments-that-impact-digital-transformation.md

 ## Data Science as competitive advantage
 The typical evolution of software products involves the development of features that replace custom services, like Data Science.
 Tom Reilly however, does not think that packaged applications will be developed on top of Cloudera.

-The following is an example that Tom Reilly gives during the interview: “Algorithms that determine what your product will be when you say “pay when you drive” will be the competitive advantage.
+The following is an example of usage-based insurance that Tom Reilly gave during the interview: “Algorithms that determine what your product will be when you say “pay when you drive” will be the competitive advantage.
 Buying packaged algorithms doesn’t make sense, you want to have you own data scientists to create algorithms and use that as a competitive advantage”.

+This is in line with our experience that enterprises can exchange technology, but should protect their algorithms, as it is the latter that provides the real competitive advantage.
+Just like in this [use case of a Dutch e-retailer](http://www.godatadriven.com/casestudy-e-retail "Case study e-retail").

 Cloudera aims at packaging as much of the building blocks as they can and then provide data scientists with the tools to determine their specific offerings.
 Partners like GoDataDriven are essential to provide the specific expertise needed to develop successful use cases for each vertical industry, like financial services, retail, healthcare etc.